 Bad habits can form quite quickly and it's very easy for golfers who are new to the game to value comfort over the correct technique.
 You're more likely to persevere with an uncomfortable new golf swing idea if it has come from an expert in the field, so to speak.

 Watch golf tips online

-While it's no subsitute for an actual dedicated lesson with your local pro, the level of golf instruction online is better than ever these days.
-There are quite a few knowledgeable golf coaches on YouTube who can relay pretty technical golf advice in a highly relateable manner.
+While it's no substitute for an actual dedicated lesson with your local pro, the level of golf instruction online is better than ever these days.
+There are quite a few knowledgeable golf coaches on YouTube who can relay pretty technical golf advice in a highly relatable manner.

 Be cautious though.
 It's very easy to end up confused if you watch a whole host of golf coaches who might explain the same concept in a slightly different way.
 Find one or two golf coaches whose content you enjoy and use their tips and drills to improve your game.